iamjake648/ApexLinkedList/README.md

 # ApexLinkedList
 A double linked list implemented in Apex, for use in Salesforce environments.
 Includes add, delete, sort, etc. methods and a node class.

+Salesforce's Apex language has a data structure for storing key/value pairs - maps.
+It's a pretty powerful structure, allowing you to store any two data type, including SObjects (User, Case, Opp, Etc.) as the key or value.
+They are not easy or practical to sort, however.
+I decided a double LinkedList would be prefect for my situation, but soon found that nobody had ever done a LinkedList in Apex.
+(At least one they had posted on the internet).
+I decided to implement my own double link list.
+There are methods to add/delete/getSize, as well as an add in order method which is especially useful.
+The SNode class can store ANY SObject, as well as an int.
+It would be relatively simple to modify this to store any datatype you wish.